elixir-tesla/tesla/README.md

 ## Testing

-You can set the adapter to `Tesla.Mock` in tests.
+You can set the adapter to `Tesla.Mock` in tests:

 ```elixir
 # config/test.exs